tidesdb/benchtool/README.md

 ./benchtool -e tidesdb -c -w write -o 1000000 --sync
 ```

-**Note:** The `--sync` flag enables fsync after each write operation, ensuring data is persisted to disk.
+The `--sync` flag enables fsync after each write operation, ensuring data is persisted to disk.
 This provides durability guarantees but significantly reduces write throughput.
 Use this to test worst-case performance or when crash recovery is critical.

+## RocksDB Optimizations

+The RocksDB engine configuration has been optimized for fair and accurate benchmarking.
+The cache uses ClockCache instead of LRU (recommended by RocksDB team for better concurrency) with 64 MB size to match TidesDB configuration.
+Index configuration employs binary search index rather than two-level index for better read performance, pins L0 index and filter blocks in cache for faster hot data access, and reduces index lookup overhead during benchmarks.
+Checksums use XXH3 instead of CRC32 for faster data verification and reduced CPU overhead during writes and reads.
+Bloom filters are configured at 10 bits per key to match TidesDB, reducing unnecessary disk reads for non-existent keys.
+Compression and memtable settings include LZ4 compression to match TidesDB, 64 MB write buffer (memtable) size, and 8 background jobs for flush and compaction operations.

+These optimizations ensure RocksDB runs at peak performance for fair comparison with TidesDB.

 ## Metrics